-How We Determined The Most Expensive Places To Live In The Aloha State For 2018
+How We Determined The Most Expensive Places To Live In The Aloha State For 2019

-What you are left with is a “Cost of Living Index” that normalizes to 100 for an average place in the United States.
+What you are left with is a “Cost of Living Index” by taking the average rank of each of these metrics for each city.

-So we used that cost of living index in order to rank all of the 45 places in Hawaii that have more than 5,000 people.
+So we used that cost of living index in order to rank all of the 50 places in Hawaii that have more than 5,000 people.

-Taking A Chunk Out Of Your Paycheck
+Taking A Chunk Out Of Your Paycheck In Hawaii For 2019

 For more Hawaii reading, check out: